UrimKurtishi/Firebase.NET/docs/README.md

 ### Installation & Setup

 Clone or download the source file and include & build the source within your project.
-An advantage factor is the ability to change or add new functionality based on the needs of the application.
+An advantage for this approach is the ability to change or add new functionality based on the needs of the application.
-Also, it can be install through NuGet Package Manager.
+Also, it can be installed through NuGet Package Manager.

 Check out our [nuget package](https://help.github.com/categories/github-pages-basics/).